Laurentian University Profile

 Safe Spaces (LGBTQ)

 Pride @ LU is Laurentian’s safe space for the university’s LGBTQ students and faculty, consisting of a student lounge and resource centre located in the Laurentian Student Centre.
 Pride aims to raise awareness and visibility of LGBTQ concerns on campus, as well as provide role models for you.
-More information can be found here.
+Read more about Pride.

 Spiritual Life Services

 Spiritual Life Services is a multi-denominational program that helps you with any personal and religious concerns.
-You can access services that include religious and faith counselling, religious services, and special events.
-More information can be found here.
+You can access services that include religious and faith counselling, religious services and special events.
+Read more about Spiritual Life Services.

 You can access child care through the Laurentian Child and Family Centre.
 Check out how you can apply for and reserve a spot for your child.